Here’s everything you need to know about who can apply, and how you go about getting dual citizenship with the United States.

 Once you send money either to or from the States, consider using a money conversion service like Wise to avoid unfair exchange rates.
 There's a small transparent fee, and when your money is converted from one currency to another you’ll get the real exchange rate - the same one you can find on Google.
 Not only that, but Wise receives and sends money via local bank transfers instead of internationally, further saving you money by cutting out hefty international transfer fees.

 If your trip is short or opening a bank account in America isn't an option, you can always withdraw money from your foreign account using an ATM there.
-Just keep in mind it'll be more favorable to agree to be charged in the local currency, not your home currency.
+Just keep in mind it'll be more favourable to agree to be charged in the local currency, not your home currency.

 Regardless of when you start your new job abroad, it should be fairly straightforward to get yourself a visa if you follow the right steps.
 The most important part is just to make sure to enjoy your new adventure.